 I use professional grade barge cement.
-I’ve used it for years and it’s
+I’ve used it for years and it’s excellent.

-the end of the tube with a thin even coat.
+If you’ve chosen to use the contact cement, paint it from the tape to the end of the tube with a thin even coat.
 To achieve a nice coat, it’s important that the cement has a viscosity of a very thick oil but no thicker.